This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Ireland.

 - Media mergers in Ireland, as defined by the Competition Act, are subject to review irrespective of turnover.

 The sections that follow set out the key features of the Irish merger control regime, highlighting these points of similarity and difference.

-A merger or acquisition within the meaning of the Competition Act is notifiable to the CCPC on a mandatory basis if either:
+A merger or acquisition within the meaning of the Competition Act requires notification to the CCPC if either:

 - It satisfies the turnover-based thresholds under the Competition Act; or

 - It falls within a class of merger or acquisition that has been specified in an Order by the Minister for Business, Enterprise and Innovation (the “Minister”) for the purposes of the Competition Act.

 To date, the Minister has specified that all media mergers are notifiable to the CCPC, regardless of the turnover of the undertakings involved.

 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

 Where a merger or acquisition is either mandatorily notifiable, or has been voluntarily notified, to the CCPC under Irish merger control rules, the parties must not put the merger or acquisition into effect until either (i) the CCPC makes a determination that the transaction may be put into effect (with or without conditions); or (ii) the applicable statutory time limit for reaching a determination has passed without the CCPC having issued such a determination.

 A transaction that is put into effect prior to receipt of clearance by the CCPC is void and unenforceable under Irish law.